rashmisangwan/Mutation-Analysis-of-perceptions-of-people-towards-GMOs/README.md

-1. Install panda for python in windows

-2. Install tweepy for python in windows
+1. Install libraries `pip install pandas tweepy indicoio`

-3. In terminal move to the current directory and run
+2. In terminal move to this repo's directory and run

-    > # This fetches the tweets related to the array of words mentioned in line 35 of fetch.py
+    > This fetches the tweets related to the array of words mentioned in line 35 of fetch.py

-    > # file named 'twitter_data.txt' will be created
+    > file named 'twitter_data.txt' will be created

-    > python fetch.py > twitter_data.txt
+    > #### python fetch.py

-4. In terminal in current directory run
+3. In terminal in current directory run

-    > # file named 'twitter_data.json' and 'twitter_data.csv' will be created
+    > file named 'twitter_data.json' and 'twitter_data.csv' will be created

-    > # This parses the twitter_data.txt to JSON data and -
+    > This parses the twitter_data.txt to JSON data and -

         - save it in twitter_data.json file